An antidote to the clinical, pristine art gallery and the impersonal public space.

 - Bench in memory of Reggie Gray who brought traditional folk music to Red Door.
-Handmade by Ben Bennett
+Made by resident artist Ben Bennett

 - Stone Story made by Alison Jones.
 An artwork inside an old hat box.
 The box contains a giant Turban which itself contains other treasures.
 In wax melted into the bottom of the box is the story of Icarus's journey to the sun.

-- Borough of Greenwich, Bonfire night celebrations poster from Emergency Exit Arts 1985
+- Borough of Greenwich, Bonfire night celebrations 1985, Emergency Exit Arts poster.

 - Anubis mosaic and ceramic faces by resident designer Sally Asbury

 - Selection of paintings by resident painter Lucia Bonadies

 - Drawing: I thought you were a memory stick, by David Clough

-- Slate sculpture and paper mache Ogre by Peter Wright
+- Slate sculpture and paper mache Ogre by resident artist Peter Wright

 - Morris Dancer cross stitch and crocheted Red Door Studios cushions made by Christine Gray

-- David Cameron the sex squid for React to Brexit project, made by Ben Bennett
+- David Cameron the sex squid for React to Brexit project, made by resident artist Ben Bennett